jeremiemartinez/jeremiemartinez.github.com/_posts/2015-11-05-truth-android.md

 }
 {% endhighlight %}

-Then, I use the `Subject` with a new library called  [screenshot-tests-for-android](http://facebook.github.io/screenshot-tests-for-android/#getting-started) from Facebook that deals great with testing custom views independently.
+Then, I use the `TextViewSubject` with a new library called  [screenshot-tests-for-android](http://facebook.github.io/screenshot-tests-for-android/#getting-started) from Facebook that deals great with testing custom views independently.
 Here is an example how it works associated with Truth:

 {% highlight java %}
 @RunWith(AndroidJUnit4.class)